xu-shawn/Clockwork/README.md

   ```

 ### Guidelines
+- **Unit tests:**
+  - Clockwork has unit tests which can be found in the `tests/` sub-directory.
+  - Unit tests can be run by with `make test`.
+  - When making a change that touches a component that has unit tests, you should ensure `make test` displays no errors, especially before submitting a test to OpenBench.
+  - We encourage you to write unit tests for any new patches if appropriate.

 - **Nonfunctional changes (no bench change):**
   - Allowed without testing, but may be verified on OpenBench if performance is in question.
   - If tested, include the result in your PR.